 Gone are the days of getting sucked into a black hole of folders and subfolders before finally giving up and emailing your exasperated design team.

 DAM is the future of digital storage, especially for fully or partially remote teams.
 That project you wrapped last year, last month, or even yesterday has a way of getting lost in the cloud, stifled in a zip file, or stuffed into a USB.

 So we created Playbook, the DAM solution where Dropbox meets Pinterest.
 It provides a scannable, searchable, super-organized space that’s actually worthy of your work.

-But don’t just take it from us — request Early Access and receive 4TB of lifetime storage.
+But don’t just take it from us — sign up and receive 4TB of lifetime storage.